 Now, please don’t get me wrong, I respect this endodontist very much.
 I’m simply using this as a case study.
-What I don’t understand (and what I want to shine a light on in this post) is why some clinicians don’t consider retreating their own cases when things don’t turn out the way they would like.
+What I don’t understand (and what I want to shine a light on in this post) is why some clinicians don’t consider retreating their own cases when things turn out incorrectly.

 Sometimes my cases don’t feel 100% to my patients, even after I found all the canals!
-I would never recommend to extract a tooth without retreating it first.
+I would never recommend a tooth extraction without retreating it first.
 You just never know what you may have missed when you take a second look.
-We are human!

 Here’s how I handle retreatment.

 When this happens, I start over.
 I remove all the gutta percha and medicate the tooth with calcium hydroxide for one month or until they start to feel better.
 This is usually indicated by being able to function on the tooth again.
-I will tell you that this works 8 times out of 10!
+Believe it or not, this works 8 times out of 10!

 So once again, I am here to encourage you NOT to give up on teeth.
-This patient is elated that she is not transitioning to an implant, and you can have positive outcomes for your patients, too.
+This patient was elated that she didn’t need to transition to an implant, and you can have positive outcomes for your patients, too.
 I hope you see the value in these cases, and you are saving more teeth!!